How to solve the zero-frequency problem in Naive Bayes?

 This process of ‘smoothing’ our data by adding a number is known as additive smoothing, also called Laplace smoothing (not to be confused with Laplacian smoothing as used in image processing)

-This article is part of the Q&A series by atoti, where we answer any questions encountered by the data scientist and data analyst community.
+This article is part of the Q&A series by Atoti, where we answer any questions encountered by the data scientist and data analyst community.
 Is there a question you would like us to answer?
 Drop us a note!

 Like this post ?
 Please share